 Also, it has a safety stop sensor that stops the blade when trimming nails that are too short, which prevents accidental injuries to the pet.

 There is a Bonus free mini nail file for filing your dog’s nail positioned onto the left handle of your clipper, excellent for home grooming.

 - Very sharp it cuts through black hard dog nails smoothly.

-- It has instructions that when followed, work perfectly.
+- It has instructions that when followed, work perfectly on all dogs.

-- The price is right for your pocket and is worth every penny you spent
+- The price is right for your pocket.

 - It has a back guard on the clippers to enhance safety while it is in use.